plone/experimental.nodtml/README.rst

     When true, the ``SHOW_ORIGINAL_DTML`` and ``DEBUG_DTML_VALUE`` settings are ignored.
     Default: false.

+``EXPERIMENTAL_NODTML_RAISE``
+    When this is set to a true value, instead of replacing the dtml value, an exception is raised.
+    When true, the other settings are ignored.
+    Default: false.

 Accepted True values are: ``true``, ``t``, ``1``, ``yes``, ``y``.